The following review is a re-upload of my Hercules review first published on 31 July 2014.

 As usual, Dwayne Johnson, the man formerly known as The Rock, brings a considerable amount of goodwill to the table.
-Here, playing the legendary Hercules, he finds a role that he easily slips into.
+Here, playing the legendary Hercules, he finds a role that he easily steps into.
 Hercules, directed by Brett Ratner (the Rush Hour trilogy), is based on the graphic novel Hercules: The Thracian Wars which was written by Steve Moore, and tells the story of Hercules the man – not the son of the Greek god Zeus.

-Engaged by Cotys (John Hurt), the King of Thrace, for one final mission, Hercules and his company are tasked with stopping the dangerous Rheseus (Tobias Santelmann) and his army of centaurs (which is but one of the myths that the film plays with).
+Engaged by Cotys (John Hurt), the King of Thrace, for one final mission, Hercules and his company are tasked with stopping the dangerous Rheseus (Tobias Santelmann) and his army of centaurs (which is but one of the myths that the story plays with).
 It’s a simple premise with a few surprises along the way, notwithstanding the unique take on Herc himself which has him wondering if he can live up to the legend left in his wake.